kiyolee/libxml2-win-build/README.md

 you know how to use Visual Studio, right?
 (or perhaps this is the wrong place for you.)

-Depends on libiconv-win-build and zlib-win-build, currently some hard references assuming both libiconv-win-build and zlib-win-build sit next to libxml2-win-build.
+Depends on libiconv-win-build and zlib-win-build.
+There are hard references assuming both libiconv-win-build and zlib-win-build sit next to libxml2-win-build.

 Basically, in a command prompt: